BitcoinDesign/Guide/guide/designing-products/wallet-interoperability.md

    layout = "float-right-desktop"
 %}

-Your application should support constructing and managing transaction files, also known as [Partially Signed Bitcoin Transactions (PSBTs)](/guide/glossary/#partially-signed-bitcoin-transaction-psbt).
-This type of file allows for storage and transfer of transactions that are not finalized.
-PSBTs allow signing wallets to be offline, as the transaction data can be transferred via USB or animated QR codes.
+Your application should support constructing, sharing, and managing transaction files, also known as [Partially Signed Bitcoin Transactions (PSBTs)](/guide/glossary/#partially-signed-bitcoin-transaction-psbt).

+PSBTS allow for storage and transfer of transactions that are not yet finalized.
+They allow signing wallets to be offline, as the transaction data can be transferred via USB, NFC or animated QR codes.

 This is particularly useful if users want to open a payment channel directly from their cold storage.

 </div>